 Location, Location, Location

 This will make or break your camping expedition in the rain.
-Pick the site where to pitch your tent very carefully, and exercise common sense.
-During and after heavy rainfall, water will collect at the bottom of hills and seep into valleys and crevices, forming pools and puddles.
+Pick the site where to pitch your tent very carefully, and use your common sense.
+During and after heavy rainfall, water will collect at the bottom of hills and seep into valleys, forming pools and puddles.